AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-18-trie-data-structure-implementation-in-python.md

 That's another one down, with two more to go.
 We're almost done!

-{% include linkedHeading.html heading="3.
-Return a List of All Nodes Starting with a Given Prefix" level=2 %}
+## 3. Return a List of All Nodes Starting with a Given Prefix

 The code for finding partial matches in a trie is also really simple.
 Here's the algorithm spelled out in English: